 High blood pressure can persist for years before you notice the serious effects it has had on your system.
 Complications of high blood pressure include:

 Because it’s largely symptomless, regular checks are essential.
 If you come in for a physical or any other medical check, the staff evaluates your blood pressure.
-When the numbers are too high, you’ll be asked to return in a few weeks to have it re-evaluated or you evaluate it at home to determine if it’s consistently elevated before a definitive diagnosis.
+When the numbers are too high and before a definitive diagnosis is made, you’ll be asked to return in a few weeks to have it re-evaluated and/or asked to evaluate it at home to determine if it’s consistently elevated before a definitive diagnosis.

 Lifestyle changes and medication go a long way in managing high blood pressure

 At Internal Medicine of Greater New Haven, the staff can counsel you on how to follow a well-balanced, low-salt diet and moderate alcohol intake.
 If you’re overweight, they can also help you take steps to get to a healthier size, which also improves blood pressure.
 Regular physical activity and reducing stress levels also help.
 If you smoke, quit, as this also raises your blood pressure and contributes to a number of other health problems.

 You may be prescribed one or more medications to help you manage your high blood pressure.
 Take these as directed and communicate with the team at Internal Medicine of Greater New Haven about any concerns you may have or to discuss side effects.

 Regular blood pressure checks are a crucial part of your health maintenance.
 Call or book an appointment online to schedule yours today.